Brittney Griner: Russia frees US basketball star in swap with arms dealer Bout

 The Biden administration proposed a prisoner exchange last July, aware Moscow had long sought Bout's release.

-Russia's foreign ministry confirmed the swap and Russian media reported that it had taken place in Abu Dhabi.
+Russia's foreign ministry confirmed the swap and said it had taken place at Abu Dhabi airport.
+"The Russian citizen has been returned to his homeland," it said in a statement.

 President Biden signed the order for Bout's release, commuting his 25-year jail term.